 Example 2 – An employee complains about incorrect completion of payment summary

 An employee completes an online complaint form stating that their employer has incorrectly completed a question in payment summary of all employees.
 The employer is not a registered tax practitioner.
-The matter relates to an in-house payroll and not provided for a fee.
+The matter relates to an in-house payroll and is not provided for a fee.

 The TPB takes no action on the complaint as it is not a matter that it can investigate.